Become a B2B SaaS Ads Expert

 I’ve personally tested the audience network over multiple quarters with the same exact campaign and the only difference is one is using the audience network and other isn’t.

-The campaign using the audience network had a CTR of 0.03% compared to 1% without
+The campaign using the audience network had a CTR of 0.03% compared to 1% without.

 You also have no ideas which websites placed your ads as it’s a black box.